 Note: I am not a doctor, herbalist, aromatherapist or chemist.
 I am just an everyday mom trying to figure out how to live naturally.
 This recipe is one that works for myself and my family.
 Please consult your doctor before using any diy recipe or essential oils to confirm that they are safe for you.
 This holds especially important if you are currently pregnant.

-Homemade Shower Melts Recipe To Reduce Congestion (only 4 ingredients)
+DIY Shower Melts Recipe To Reduce Congestion (without citric acid)

-Have this homemade shower melts recipe on hand for when a cold hits!
-Made with only four ingredients these homemade shower steamers for congestion work wonderfully.
-These DIY shower melts are made with essential oils and help break up a stuffy nose and allow you to breathe!
+Have these DIY shower melts recipe on hand for when a cold hits!
+Made with only four ingredients, these homemade shower melts for congestion work wonderfully.
+The shower melts are made without citric acid but use essential oils and help break up a stuffy nose and allow you to breathe!
 A great natural option to ease a congested nose.

-Reduce congestion and breathe easier with this homemade shower melts recipe.
+Reduce congestion and breathe easier with this DIY shower melts recipe.
 The essential oil blend in the homemade shower steamers will help open your sinuses and steam from the shower makes that easier.

 Disclaimer: I am not an essential oil specialist, aromatherapist, or doctor.
 I use this blend for myself and my own health.
 Please consult your physician before using essential oils (even aromatically).
 Please consult with your doctor on the essential oils before using as some oils can work against certain medications or conditions (like pregnancy and with kids).